Breast Lift Surgery

 - Unhappy with the appearance of their breasts

-- Non-smokers, or have not smoked or used nicotine for a minimum of 6 weeks before the operation.
+- Non-smokers, or have not smoked or used nicotine for a minimum of 6 weeks before surgery

-Sagging or drooping of the breasts occurs when the skin and ligaments of the breast are stretched, therefore providing less support to the breast tissue.
-This can occur as a result of pregnancy, breastfeeding, significant weight changes or ageing and gravity.
+Sagging or drooping of the breasts occurs when the skin and ligaments of the breast are stretched.
+This stretching provides less support to the breast tissue and causes them to sit lower than they may have previously.
+This can occur as a result of pregnancy, breastfeeding, significant weight changes, ageing, gravity, or genetic predisposition.

 A breast uplift can reverse these effects by: